fygar256/general-assembler-axx/README.md

 ## Expressions, operators

-Assembly line expressions and pattern data expressions are almost the same because they call the same functions.
+Both assembly line expressions and pattern data expressions are almost the same, since they call the same function.
 Labels can be written in assembly lines.
-Lowercase variables can be written in pattern data.
+You can write lower-case variables in pattern data.

-#### Operator precedence
+#### Operator Precedence

-The operators and precedence are as follows, based on Python
+The operators and precedence are as follows based on python

 ```
-(expression)       An expression enclosed in parentheses
+(expression)          Parenthesized expression
-#                  An operator that returns the value of a symbol
+#                     operator that returns the value of symbol
--,~                Negative, bitwise NOT
+-,~                   negative, bit NOT
-@                  A unary operator that returns the bit position from the right of the most significant bit of the following value
+@                     unary operator that returns the number of bits to the right of the highest bit of the subsequent value
-:=                 Assignment operator
+:=                    assignment operator
-**                 Exponentiation
+**                    Exponensiation
-*,//               Multiplication, integer division
+*,//                  multiplication, integer division
-+,-                Addition, subtraction
++,-                   addition, subtraction
-<<,>>              Left shift, right shift
+<<,>>                 Shift left, shift right
-&                  Bitwise AND
+&                     bit AND
-|                  Bitwise OR
+|                     bit OR
-^                  Bitwise XOR
+^                     bit XOR
-'                  Sign extension
+'                     Sign Extension
-<=,<,>,>=,!=,==    Comparison operators
+<=,<,>,>=,! =,==      Comparison operators
 not(x)                Logical NOT
 &&                    Logical AND
 ||                    Logical OR
 ```

-There is an assignment operator `:=`.
-If you enter `d:=24`, 24 will be assigned to the variable d.
-The value of the assignment operator is the assigned value.
+There is a `:=` assignment operator.
+If `d:=24`, the variable d is assigned 24.
+The value that the assignment operator has is the value that was assigned.

-The prefix operator `#` takes the value of the following symbol.
+The prefix operator `#` takes the value of the symbol that follows.

-The prefix operator `@` returns the number of the most significant bit from the right of the value that follows.
-We call this the Hebimarumatta operator.
+The `@` prefix operator returns the highest bit of the following value from the right.
+This is named the Hebimarumatta operator.

-The binary operator `'`, for example `a'24`, sign extends (Sign EXtends) the 24th bit of a as the sign bit.
-We call this the SEX operator.
+The binary operator `'`, `a'24`, sign extends (Sign EXtend) the 24th bit of a with the sign bit.
+This is named the SEX operator.

-The binary operator `**` is exponentiation.
+The binary operator `**` is a power.

 ## Example of binary output